CharlesWiltgen/how-to-podcast/mics.md

 Boom stands are great because they allow you to sit naturally and bring the mic to you, rather than leaning into the mic.
 The user will sound more natural as a result.

 * [Heil Sound PL-2T Overhead Broadcast Boom](http://www.amazon.com/dp/B000SZVZ74)

+Dynamic mics are often recommended for beginning podcasters because they're more forgiving for people who don't know how to control environment noise.
+That said, wonderful dynamic mics (like the SM7B) are wonderful.

+Because condensers are more sensitive, you can always make a condenser less sensitive (i.e. more like a dynamic mic) by reducing gain and using E.Q. to reduce high frequencies.
+The opposite is generally not true.

+There's a myth that condensers somehow pickup more "noise" than dynamics.
+This is untrue.
+A more sensitive mic will simply picks up more of all sound, whether signal or noise.